Daksh/Daksh.github.io/_posts/2019-01-25-Learnings-from-ProSort68.md

 ---
 layout: post
-title: Learnings from ProSort 68 Div-2
+title: Learnings from a CP Contest (ProSort 68 Div-2)
-order: 3
+order: 8
 ---

 Recently I took part in a competetive programming contest.
 It was a practice one and I learnt some very important things.